BinuBims/Capstone_2/README.md

   <img src="data/Images/1stmodel.png" width="400">
   <img src="data/Images/1stgraph.png" height="400">
 </p>
 I have used 4 convolutional layers and two dense layers in my first model and ran it for 100 epochs.
-As you can clealy see in the right graph, validation loss and
+Validation loss and training loss get diverged as the model continue to learn predicting training data.
+This is a sign of overfitting.
+After a certain point, model start getting good at predicting training data but not the validation data.
+In the next model, I focus on regularizing my model to prevent overfitting.

+### Second model